indigo-dc/oidc-agent/gitbook/oidc-token-exchange.md

                              account configuration

  Advanced:
-      --cp=CERT_PATH         CERT_PATH is the path to a CA bundle file that will be used with TLS communication
+      --cp=FILE              FILE is the path to a CA bundle file that will be used with TLS communication
-      --no-seccomp           Disables seccomp system call filtering; allowing all system calls.
-Use this option if you get an 'Bad system call' error and hand in a bug report.
+      --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.

  Verbosity:
   -g, --debug                Sets the log level to DEBUG